wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Correspondingly, when a request finishes its first half execution, then the handler needs to call `setInProgress()` to set the in progress flag.

+Note that the reason some requests are already handled while not sitting at the front entry of the MSHR register is that some requests can "cut the line", and be inserted at the front of the MSHR.
+When such requests complete, it is necessary to check whether the next request is already in progress.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.
 Helper functions are covered when they are encountered for the first time.